 Concept-Based Foreign Language Instruction.
-Category II
+Level 2

 This workshop is a follow up to J. Rafael’s first workshop on concept-based foreign language instruction (Concept-Based Foreign Language instruction: Cultivating intellect and socio-emotional skills).

 This workshop supports experienced concept-based foreign language teachers who want to amplify the learning possibilities in their classrooms, and desire to elevate the sophistication of the learning engagements they design for their students.
 This workshop focuses on the delivery of a concept-based foreign language curriculum.

 Participants will have the opportunity to evaluate the quality of a variety of assessments for understanding tasks, to look at the conceptual coherence in a concept-based foreign language curriculum, to discuss and analyze the concepts embedded in different standards, and to use concept-based unit planners as pedagogical portfolios for curriculum redesign.

 This workshop will help participants answer the following questions:

 • What are the key features of a coherent concept-based foreign language curriculum?

 • How may a concept-based foreign language curriculum best be delivered?

 • What differences can be identified among different levels of achievement in assessment for understanding tasks?